Skip to main content

 • School registration or conference for children

-Personal Time Off should not be used for the following:
+Personal time off should not be used for the following:

 • Recreational activities

-• Servicing car if not an emergency
+• Servicing a car (if it is not an emergency)

 • Volunteer work